olivers-oreos/stats-24-comp/Assignment-1/README.md

 The instructions for this part are in the `js/main.js` file.
 The result should be a graph of a bunch of different circles representing the school signups.

 ## Part 3 - Turning in the assignment using Git (By Week 3 meeting)
-To turn this assignment in, please clone the current repository (either by downloading the ZIP

-[comment]: <Github and create a new repository.
+To turn this assignment in, please use Github and create a new repository.
 Git is the industry standard for version control ad is super helpful to learn!
 You [can follow this guide here to create a new repository](https://guides.github.com/activities/hello-world/).
-Commit and push your website up to your Github account and submit via this form: https://forms.gle/uG8jwVxARUxr8Gd18!>
+Commit and push your website up to your Github account and submit via this form: https://forms.gle/uG8jwVxARUxr8Gd18!